-The Canary Islands are an archipelago located in the Atlantic Ocean 71.5 miles off the coast of Morocco.
+The Canary Islands are an archipelago located in the Atlantic Ocean, 71.5 miles off the coast of Morocco.
 There are eight major inhabited islands: Tenerife, Gran Canaria, Fuerteventura, La Gomera, El Hierro, La Palma, Lanzarote, and the tiny La Graciosa.
-The islands are an autonomous community of Spain, which means that passport and/or visa requirements are the same.
+The autonomous community is part of Spain, which means that passport and/or visa requirements are the same.
 Before booking your trip to the Canary Islands, make sure you are up to date on any current COVID-related restrictions, which can change at short notice.

 With such a big choice of islands, we will show you which is the best according to your interests and abilities and provide insight on the climate, the best time to visit, and how to get around the islands, followed by a few practical tips to make your vacation a success.

 Due to their location off the coast of Africa, The Canaries, as they are popularly called, have a subtropical, dry climate year-round.
 It’s no coincidence that they are a favorite winter destination for northern Europeans who want to escape their home country’s cold.
 Summer months see a big tourist boom too, so spring and fall are the best times to visit, not only because of the pleasant weather but also because there are fewer crowds and prices are lower.
 Most rainfall happens in February, November, and December.